PacificBiosciences/pbsv/README.md

 <p align="center"><img width="800px" src="img/pbsv-insertion-criteria.png"/></p>

-An inversion signature is detected if a single read is split into three primary alignments with different orientations / strands, either `+-+` or `-+-`.
+An inversion signature is detected if a single read is split into three alignments with different orientations / strands, either `+-+` or `-+-`.
-The maximum reference gap or overlap between consecutive alignments can be configured in `pbsv call`:
+The maximum permitted reference gap or overlap between consecutive alignments is configured in `pbsv call`:

 ```